Miguel Silva (footballer, born April 1995): Marítimo

 Silva signed a three-year contract with C.S.
 Marítimo on 29 June 2021.
 Mainly backup to Paulo Vítor, he totalled 17 appearances for the Madeirans in one and a half seasons.

 Beitar Jerusalem

 On 28 January 2023, Silva agreed to a five-month deal at Israeli Premier League club Beitar Jerusalem FC; Marítimo remained entitled to a percentage of any future transfer.
+On 23 May, he played in the final of the State Cup, a 3–0 victory over Maccabi Netanya F.C. in Haifa.

 International career

-Silva won the first of his two caps for Portugal at under-21 level on 6 October 2016, in a 3–3 away draw to Hungary for the 2017 UEFA European Championship qualifiers.
+Silva made his international debut on 28 March 2016 in the Portugal Olympic team's 4–0 friendly win over Mexico in the Azores, as a 60th-minute substitute for José Sá.
+He then won the first of two caps at under-21 level on 6 October, in a 3–3 away draw to Hungary for the 2017 UEFA European Championship qualifiers.